letriluan/AI-Agent-Chatbot/README.md

-# 🚚 Delivery Cadet Challenge – AI-Powered Data Exploration Agent
+# 🤖 AI-Powered SQL Agent for E-commerce Data Analysis

 ## Overview
-This project implements an **AI-powered data exploration agent** capable of answering natural language questions over a structured relational database.
+This project implements an **AI-powered SQL agent** that allows users to explore and analyze structured relational data using natural language.

-The agent dynamically:
+The system automatically:
-- Interprets user questions
+- Understands user question
+- Inspects the database schema at runtime
-- Generates SQL queries
+- Generates safe, read-only SQL
-- Executes them safely against a local database
+- Executes queries securely
-- Returns conversational answers
+- Returns clear analytical answers
-- Produces visualizations when requested
+- Produces charts and visualizations when requested

-The system is designed to be **dataset-agnostic**, **safe**, and **easy to extend**.
+The architecture is designed to be **dataset-agnostic**, **safe**, and **easy to extend**.

 ---